salvatore-lorenzo/quantum-palermo-home/content/authors/innocenti/_index.md

 ---
 # Display name
-title: "Ciccio Ciccio"
+title: "Luca Innocenti"

+# Full Name (for SEO)
+first_name: Luca
+last_name: Innocenti

 # Username (this should match the folder name and the name on publications)
 authors:
-- "ciccio-ciccio"
+- "innocenti"

 # Is this the primary user of the site?
 superuser: false